Rabiu Kwankwaso: Entry into politics

 In 1992, Kwankwaso made his entry into politics on the platform of the Social Democratic Party (SDP).
 He was a member of the People's Front faction of the SDP led by General Shehu Yar'adua and other popular politicians such as his former boss Senator Magaji Abdullahi, Babagana Kingibe, Atiku Abubakar, Bola Tinubu, Tony Anenih, Chuba Okadigbo, Abdullahi Aliyu Sumaila, Abubakar Koko and Lamidi Adedibu amongst others.

 In 1992, Kwankwaso was elected as a member of the House of Representatives representing Madobi Federal Constituency.
 His subsequent election as deputy speaker in the House brought him to the limelight of national politics.
 During the 1995 Constitutional Conference, Kwankwaso was elected as one of the delegates from Kano, as a member of the People's Democratic Movement led by Yar'adua.
 He later joined the Democratic Party of Nigeria (DPN) in the political transition program of General Sani Abacha.

 Kwankwaso joined the PDP in 1998 under the platform of People's Democratic Movement in Kano led by Mallam Musa Gwadabe, Senator Hamisu Musa and Alhaji Abdullahi Aliyu Sumaila.
-In 1999, he contested the PDP primaries alongside Abdullahi Umar Ganduje, Mukthari Zimit, Alhaji Kabiru Rabiu.
-The Santsi/P.S.P. were behind the candidature of Abdullahi Umar Ganduje but they lost to Kwankwaso in the primaries.
+In 1999, he contested the PDP primaries alongside Abdullahi Umar Ganduje, Mukthari Zimit and Ambassador Kabiru Rabiu Dansista.
+The Santsi/P.S.P. were behind the candidature of Abdullahi Umar Ganduje, the party electoral committee chaired by Chief Tony Momoh with Alhaji Abdullahi Aliyu Sumaila, Senator Bala Tafidan Yauri as members amongst others declared Rabiu Kwankwaso as winner of the primary election.
+The declaration was made at the Party State Secretariat situated at Gidan Akida Hotoro GRA, Tarauni Local Government.

 Governor of Kano State

 First term

 Kwankwaso was elected for his first term as the governor of Kano State from 29 May 1999 to 29 May 2003.
 His first tenure as the governor of Kano State was very eventful because of several other groups who were opposed to his high-handed governorship and his attempt at supporting Yoruba President Olusegun Obasanjo.
-In 2003, he lost re-election to his rival Malam Ibrahim Shekarau.
+In 2003, he lost re-election to his rival Ibrahim Shekarau.